bv73/esp8266/smart_fridge/readme.md

 Each measuring value sending to thingspeak.com for store & visualisation.

-Use enduder_setup for easy Wi-Fi connection setup.
+Use enduser_setup for easy Wi-Fi connection setup.

 Sending data to https://thingspeak.com/channels/172216